AdrianCGallo/starter-academic/content/publication/22_Rooney_Permafrost_Chemistry/index.md

 ---
-title: The Impact of Freeze-Thaw History on Soil Carbon Response to Experimental Freeze-Thaw Cycles
+title: The Impact of freeze-thaw history on soil carbon response to experimental freeze-thaw cycles

 # Publication type.